-For seven years I had denied myself the basic pleasures in life, though they sang to me as a siren tugs at a sailor’s heart.
+For seven years I denied myself the basic pleasures in life, though they sang to me, siren-like.
 Connie, my partner, was saving for our dream house.
-Week in, week out, I watched the office clock, whose pace seemed restrained by my very gaze, until I could take it no longer.
+Week in, week out, I watched the office clock counting off the seconds of my life, until I could take it no longer.
 I spent one hundred and forty pounds on a designer shirt which extravagance was more than Connie could bare, so she left me.

 That weekend I was a free man.
-I laid out my four pristine credit cards, bounded onto the internet and my spree began.
+I liberated my four pristine credit cards and my spree began.
 My appetite was a bottomless pit.
-Into it I poured the aristocracy of technology; I was a baronet, a viscount, a lord; I could see more pixels, and at a faster rate, than anyone who had not shopped in the last two months.
+Into it I poured the aristocracy of technology; I was a baronet, a viscount, a lord; I could see more pixels and at a faster rate than anyone who had not shopped in the past few months.
 I clothed myself in designer labels and holidayed in designer locations until my credit cards, with whom I was now married, withdrew my right to spend—and once again I was imprisoned.

-Our honeymoon was over and my eyes again seemed to slow the rate of the office clock.
+Our honeymoon was over and I returned to monitoring the progress of the office clock.
 Nine months passed, each week only seeming to nourish my growing debt, as if my heavy heart were fuelling its growth.
 Money and soul.
 Neither seemed tangible, so perhaps they shared the same currency and one grew stronger at the expense of the other.

 “You’re always so cheerful,” said Jessica, who sat at the desk opposite mine.